urbn/Caesium/README.md

 - Abstracts the use of Cursor objects to document ORM
 - Uses coroutines by default and won't block unless you call yield in your handlers

+##Compatibility

+Currently it works on python 2.7 only, but 3.3 will be supported soon.

 ##Build Status

 ![Travis Build](https://travis-ci.org/urbn/Caesium.svg?branch=master)